General Questions about Study Abroad and Global Education (SAGE)

 What do all the acronyms mean?

 Many study abroad organizations are known by their initials.
 Just as Scripps College is fond of using acronyms for various campus offices and organizations, there is a whole new vocabulary of acronyms SAGE uses when discussing the Scripps approved programs.
-This is a list of the most common acronyms of our partner organizations:
+This is a list of the most common acronyms of our partner organizations (and some have retained a previous acronym even though the actual program name has changed):

 - ACTR/ACCELS: American Councils for International Education